Key Takeaways

 Care

 Although it’s likely dishwasher-safe, beware that not all stoneware is fully non-porous.
-Check the care instructions if your stoneware piece is unglazed.
+Check the care instructions if your stoneware piece is unglazed, as they can stain or absorb liquids over time.
 Take care when exposing stoneware to extremely high or low temperatures.

 Ironstone